4ayyappadasks/texttospeach/README.md

 3. **Select Language**: Use the language selector to choose the language you want the text to be translated into.

-4. **Listen to the Translation**: Press the "Speak" button to hear the translated text aloud.
+4. **Listen to the Translation**: Press the "Speaker" button to hear the translated text aloud.

 ## Code Dependencies